kkirby16/photo-sharer-backend/README.md

 -Run npm start

--You will then see my site open up in the browser.
+-You'll then see my site open in the browser.

 ## How to use the site:

--When the site opens in the browser, you'll come to a greeting page for the site with some descriptive text and button for signup and for login.
+-When the site opens in the browser, you'll come to a greeting page with some descriptive text and buttons for signup and login.

--Click the signup button to go to the signup page which will allow you to signup.
+-Click signup to go to the signup page which will allow you to signup.
 There is also a link on this page that goes to the homepage.

--If a user has possibly used the site already and has an account, they can also choose to login by clicking the login button instead.
+-If a user has used the site already and has an account, they can choose to login by clicking the login button instead.
 There is also an option to click a link that takes you to the homepage from here.

--Once you are logged in you can upload towards the top of the screen by choosing an image to upload from your computer and by writing a caption for the post.
+-Once you're logged in you can upload towards the top of the screen by choosing an image to upload from your computer and writing a caption for the post.

--Once created, you'll see your post created and placed towards the top of the screen.
+-Once created, you'll see the post you just made towards the top of the screen.
 If you want to you can delete posts that you've created by clicking the trashcan icon underneath the post.

 -You can also scroll down and see posts that others have potentially posted, although if nobody else has posted from an account yet, you'll just see some test posts that I created with the seeds file.